AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 }
 ```

-Add this action to the package with the following command:
+Add the action to the package with this command:

 `aio rt:action:create hellopackage/hello hello.js`

-Here&rsquo;s the response from the CLI:
+The CLI will respond:

 ```
 ok: created action hellopackage/hello
 ```

-This is just like creating an action by itself; you merely need to preface the action name with the name of the package you want to put it in.
-Note, however, that this isn&rsquo;t the same action as the one you created from this code earlier; that earlier action exists in your namespace outside any package.
-You&rsquo;ve just created a new action and stored it in the package.
-There&rsquo;s no way to move an existing action into a package, or move an action from one package to another.
+This is similar to creating an action, but prefaces the action name with the name of the package you want to put it in.
+But note that this action isn't the same one you created from this code earlier; that action still exists in your namespace, outside any package.
+You've created a new action and stored it in the package: there's no way to move an existing action into a package, or move an action from one package to another.

-Now, if you get a summary again, you&rsquo;ll see the following:
+Another request for a summary produces this message:

 ```
 package /<yourNamespace>/hellopackage